upenn-libraries/image_format_converter/README.md

 ## README for image_format_converter

-This is a minimal Ruby script for converting images of a specified format in a specified location into another specified format, in a secondary specified location.
+This is a Ruby script for converting images of a specified format in a specified location into another specified format, in a secondary specified location.
 This was developed as a proof-of-concept script to help in TIF-to-JP2 conversion for the Hathi Scanned Books project.

 ### Configuring